 The big news is that Disney’s Riviera Resort is now accepting bookings for December 2019!
 As you can see in our New Details & Reservation Info for Disney’s Riviera Resort, images of the guest rooms, lobby, and rooftop restaurant have all been released.
 Walt Disney World has released a ton of new info and images, so be sure to check out that post!
 We also discuss the resort’s style (similar to Four Seasons Orlando), price points, and new category of rooms exclusive to the Rivera Resort.

-With Disney’s Riviera Resort expected to open in early Fall 2019, a lot of work remains to be done, but in our most recent visit in late November 2018 (and every month before that for the last 5 months) to Caribbean Beach, it certainly appears that significant progress is being made, with an opening as early as September 2019 not outside the realm of possibility.
+With Disney’s Riviera Resort slated to open in early Fall 2019, a lot of work remains to be done, but in our most recent visit in January 2019 (and every month before that for the last 5 months) to Caribbean Beach, it certainly appears that significant progress is being made, with an opening as early as September 2019 not outside the realm of possibility.
 Now, for the official details that have been announced about Disney’s Riviera Resort…

 Bob Chapek, Chairman of Walt Disney Parks and Resorts, announced the next planned development during the D23 Expo, and shared a few details and concept art for the project.
 The main detail he shared was that the resort would feature a rooftop restaurant with views of both Epcot’s and Disney’s Hollywood Studios’ nighttime spectaculars.

 Since then, Disney has announced that the Riviera is inspired by the European grandeur Walt Disney experienced in his travels along Europe’s Mediterranean coastline.
 Disney Riviera Resort is slated to open in Fall 2019, with approximately 300 units spread across a variety of accommodation types.